-Four quarterbacks are projected to be taken in the first round of the 2020 NFL Draft.
+Five quarterbacks could be taken with the first 10 picks in the first round of the 2021 NFL Draft.
 While some quarterback classes have produced all-time greats, there have been plenty of others in the draft’s long history that have disappointed (to put it mildly).
 Here are the best quarterback classes since 1980.
 By the way, one Hall of Famer combined with a bunch of busts does not make for a great class.

 — Written by Aaron Tallent, who is part of the Athlon Contributor Network.
 Tallent is a writer whose articles have appeared in The Sweet Science, FOX Sports’ Outkick the Coverage, Liberty Island and The Washington Post.
 Follow him on Twitter at @AaronTallent.